placeholder_200x200

 Music

-Grade 1 general music is a yearlong class meeting two times per week for 30 minutes where we explore all aspects of music through listening, singing, reading, movement, and playing a variety of instruments.
+Grade 1 general music is a yearlong class meeting once per week for 45 minutes where we explore all aspects of music through listening, singing, reading, movement, and playing a variety of instruments.
 First Grade music also includes two specific units of patriotic music and Christmas music, culminating in two special performances.

 PE